flix/book/src/lattice-semantics.md

 }
 ```

-With these type class instances in place, we can now
+With these trait instances in place, we can now
 define the lattice operations on `Sign`.

 We define the bottom element and the partial order: